YAWEIISME/yawei-R-Assignment/README.md

 ```

-#Your own visualization
+#My own visualization

-Visualize one other feature of the dataset.
-The choice is up to you!
+Proportion of homozygous and heterozygous sites as well as missing data of all samples
 ```{r}
 for(i in 1:2){
   if(i==1){